brucekey3/project/README.md

 * Keeps track of and displays the number of console messaged flagged as warnings or errors of the page.

 * When a new tab or window are opened, a report is added for the originating domain which informs the user a new tab/window has been opened

+* If the window object contains the attribute "beef" i.e. "window.beef" is not undefined then if the instance was not configured differently this indicates a website is hooked with the Browser Exploitation Framework (BeEF).

 #### Function hooks